-Risk aversity visible in the brainNovember 26th, 2012 in Neuroscience /
+Risk aversity visible in the brainNovember 26, 2012 in Medicine & Health / Neuroscience

 Some people live their lives by the motto "no risk - no fun!" and avoid hardly any risks.
 Others are clearly more cautious and focus primarily on safety when investing and for other business activities.
 Scientists from the University of Bonn in cooperation with colleagues from the University of Zurich studied the attitudes towards risk in a group of 56 subjects.
 They found that in people who preferred safety, certain regions of the brain show a higher level of activation when they are confronted with quite unforeseeable situations.
 In addition, they do not distinguish as clearly as risk takers whether a situation is more or less risky than expected.
 The results have just been published in the renowned Journal of Neuroscience.